workflowhub-eu/about/index.md

 ## WorkflowHub project

-This website describes the project for developing and running the [WorkflowHub](https://workflowhub.eu/).
+This website describes the project for developing and running [WorkflowHub](https://workflowhub.eu/).

 ## Code of conduct